davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

   `Alt` + `Drag` a window edge to resize it from the center.

-- ***Use the Inspector as live "Get info"***

-  `Right Click` any Finder item, hold `Opt` and choose Show Inspector to get instant information on subsequent selections.

 - ***Preview file content***

   - Hit `Space` to pop up a window with the file's content
   - Hit `Opt` + `Space` to start a slideshow
   - Use `Left` / `Right` to cycle through files

+- ***Use the Inspector as live "Get info"***

+  `Right Click` any item, hold `Opt` and choose **"Show Inspector"** to get live info on files, selections, folder sizes, etc.

 - ***Paste files to other applications***

-  Depending on the target application, directly copying and pasting a file to another application can do different things:
+  Depending on the target application, copying and pasting a file to another application can do different things:

   - in text editors, it will paste the path
+  - in Keynote or Word, it will paste the file's content directly into the document
   - in Photoshop, it will paste a high resolution image of the icon
   - in WebStorm:
     - in the project tree, it will copy the file
     - in a Markdown document, it will copy a PNG file of the icon and insert the path
-  - in Keynote or Word, it will paste the file's content directly into the document

   In other apps, who knows!?
 It's not as consistent as Windows, so experiment to find out.